PFAS Information

 How Can PFAS Get Into Drinking Water?

 PFAS can enter drinking water at sites where they are made, used, disposed of, or spilled.
 PFAS can be found in the air near manufacturing facilities and can enter rainwater.
-PFAS are very mobile and can be transported through rainwater run-off and enter surface water (lakes, ponds, etc.) or seep through the soil and migrate into ground water (underground sources of drinking water).
+PFAS are very mobile and can be transported through rainwater run-off and enter surface water (lakes, ponds, etc.) or seep through the soil and migrate into groundwater (underground sources of drinking water).
 PFAS are very long-lasting and are not easily broken down by sunlight or other natural processes so they may remain in the environment for many years.
-If a public water system or your private well gets its water from a surface or ground water source that is contaminated with PFAS, and the water is not properly treated to remove the PFAS, the chemicals may be in your drinking water and can pass into your body when you ingest (drink or eat food cooked in) them.
+If a public water system or your private well gets its water from a surface or groundwater source that is contaminated with PFAS, and the water is not properly treated to remove the PFAS, the chemicals may be in your drinking water and can pass into your body when you ingest (drink or eat food cooked in) them.

 What Are the Health Effects of Exposure to PFAS?